rachelwritingcode/cyber-aegis-python-workshop/module_02_homework/README.md

 - [ ] Create a Discord Server
 - [ ] Create a Discord Bot and Set Permissions
 - [ ] Generate Discord Bot API Key
-- [ ] Store your API Key and APPLICATION ID in a .env file
+- [ ] Store your Discord Bot API Key in a .env file

 ---
 ### How to Create a Discord Server